ParadigmFoundation/kosu-monorepo/packages/kosu-docs/README.md

 ### Install

-Clone the repository, and install dependencies with yarn:
+Clone the monorepo, and install dependencies with yarn:

 ```bash
 yarn install # or just 'yarn'